-4.2 Applications
+6.2 Applications

-4.2.1 Conferences
+6.2.1 Conferences

 A conference room allows a group of people to participate in phone call.
 The most common form of bridge allows participants dial into a virtual meeting room from their own phone.
 Meeting rooms can hold dozens or even hundreds of participants.
-This is in contrast to three-way calling, a standard feature of most phone systems which only allows a total of three participants.
+This contrasts with three-way calling, a standard feature of most phone systems which only allows a total of three participants.
 For most phone systems, conference bridging is an add-on feature that costs thousands of dollars.